 Reviews sites.
 Secular Homeschool, for example, is full of great information, and they have some amazing curriculum listed that I had never heard of before and am interested in learning more about, plus others are able to rate it.

 Facebook groups.
-Now I have learned that there are some hard core secular homeschoolers out there and they may just be a little more particular than you or I but it’s okay because information is information and you can do with it as you will.
+Now I have learned that there are some hard core secular homeschoolers out there and they may just be a little more particular than you or I, but it’s okay because information is information and you can do with it as you will.
+There are still a lot of other groups that are open for anyone.

 How to Choose Secular Curriculum